 In Mauritania, MindLeaps works in partnership with international and local organizations to address problems and further the lives of children, particularly young women.

-In 2017, MindLeaps partnered with SOS Pairs Educateurs in Nouakchott, Mauritania to run a three-month program of dance classes for 117 street children and juvenile offenders.
+In 2017, MindLeaps first partnered with SOS Pairs Educateurs in the capital city of Nouakchott to run a three-month program of dance classes for 117 street children and juvenile offenders.
 MindLeaps staff also provided training in the dance methodology for ten local Mauritanian teachers to continue the program.

 Sy Djibril, Director of SOS Pairs Educateurs, has praised the MindLeaps program for helping their students “develop skills in discipline and perseverance, which will enable them to face the obstacles that will come their way.
 This is what children need in their education.”

-See more from the program in Mauritania at https://youtu.be/gek6qzuV7HA.
+See more on the program in Mauritania at https://youtu.be/gek6qzuV7HA

-In 2019, MindLeaps partnered with SOS Pairs Educateurs to implement a three-part holistic program in education, psychosocial health and nutrition that served 120 girls across 12 months in Nouakchott, Mauritania.
+In 2019, in continuing partnership with SOS Pairs Educateurs, MindLeaps implemented a three-part holistic program in education, psychosocial health and nutrition that served 120 girls across 12 months in Nouakchott.
 The girls received 6 hours of dance instruction per week, a daily meal program, and top students were sponsored to enroll in school.

-In 2020-21, MindLeaps partnered with SOS Pairs Educateurs with support from the U.S. Embassy in Mauritania to launch programs to reduce poverty and promote inclusion through the advancement of girls, women and collaborative activities among ethnic groups.
-The program involved two components: 20 youth ages 17-26 were enrolled in MindLeaps Virtual Academy to learn skills to create businesses as well as build resilience and community during COVD-19.
-Second, 90 vulnerable children and youth receive the MindLeaps dance program taught by seven local dance trainers.
+In 2020-21, in partnership with SOS Pairs Educateurs and with support from the US Embassy in Mauritania, MindLeaps launched further programs to reduce poverty and promote inclusion through the advancement of girls, women and collaborative activities among ethnic groups.
+The programs involved both the in-person Dance & Data program and the MindLeaps Virtual Academy.